jlboothman/techwriter-takehome/questions/questions-jb.md

 }
 ```
 ### Answer
 The fourth line does not have a comma at the end.
-The fixed version is as follows:
+The corrected version is as follows:

 ```
 {